LeoQK/SC2-Bots/README.md

 StarCraft II is a real-time strategy game released by Blizzard in 2010.
 The game's precessor is StarCraft Broodwars.
 In this introduction, we'll briefly go over core gameplay elements of StarCraft II and then touch on some of the reasons why the game is interesting from a computational perspective.

+If you're familiar with the game and don't need a refresher, skip this introduction.

 ### Gameplay

 #### Overview

 In StarCraft II, players can choose between three factions, Zerg, Protoss and Terran.
-To defeat their opponent, a player has to master two main techniques, macro and micro gameplay, and their associated tasks.
+To defeat their opponent, a player has to master two main techniques, macro and micro management, and their associated tasks.

 | Technique        | Main task                      | Sub-tasks  | Differentiation |
 | :----------------: |:-------------------------:| :---------:| :---------:|